loginom/site-articles-en-omegat/target/general-post/clope/README.md

 Having described the algorithm implementation, we said nothing about the type of the transactions table to make usage of the CLOPE algorithm possible.
 CLOPE enables to complete the clustering tasks not only for transactional data but also for any categorical data.
 The main thing is to provide measurement of all features of objects in the nominal scale.

-However, before we run CLOPE, it is required to provide the normalized data form.
+However, before we run CLOPE, it is required to provide the normalized data kind.
 It can be in the form of binary matrix of images in the association rules, and it can also be in the form of bijective mapping between a set of unique objects {% math %}{u_1,…u_q}{% endmath %} of the table and a set of integer numbers {% math %}{0,1,2,…,q-1}{% endmath %}.

 ## The Mushroom Dataset